quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 >

 The Model Tier provides the game logic for the system.
 It takes the input from the UI tier and applies it to the inner workings of the games.
-It brings the different atributes of the players and checkers game into one tier where they dictate how both the game and player select works.
+It brings the different attributes of the players and checkers game into one tier where they dictate how both the game and player select work.

-For the most important part of any game, the people who play it, we have the player object.
-It holds various booleans deternmining what play states they are in, how they relate to their opponents, and the unique attributes each player has.
+For the most important part of any game, the people who play it, there is the player object.
+It holds various booleans determining what play states they are in, how they relate to their opponents, and the unique attributes each player has.

 The players need a checkerboard to play on.
 That's where BoardView comes in.
 BoardView acts as a representation of a checkerboard comprised of 8 rows of spaces.
-The spaces on each row have a color and an indicator of whether there is a piece on it.
+The spaces on each row have a color, and an indicator of whether there is a piece on it.
-This keeps track of the board in the current game state.
+These keep track of the board in the current game state.

-Speaking of the pieces, the piece class represents a checker piece including what color it is and if it is a king.
+Speaking of the pieces, the Piece class represents a checker piece including what color it is and if it is a king.
 Through the UI tier, the players move these pieces across the BoardView until someone wins.

-In order to maintain the good practice of High Cohesion and Low Coupling, the Player class does not directly interract with the BoardView, but rather serves a representation of the people who are playing the checkers game.
-And the inputs from the UI are converted to the Move objects change the position  of pieces on the BoardView.
+In order to maintain the good practice of High Cohesion and Low Coupling, the Player class does not directly interact with the BoardView, but rather serves a representation of the people who are playing the checkers game.
+The inputs from the UI are converted to the Move objects change the position  of pieces on the BoardView.
 The Move object has 2 Position objects, a denotation of the row and column of a change, one for the start and end of a piece movement.